Ronald L. Motley

 Through his pioneering discovery and collaboration, Ron revealed asbestos manufacturers and the harmful and disabling effects of occupational, environmental and household asbestos exposure.
 He represented thousands of asbestos victims and achieved numerous trial breakthroughs, including the class actions and mass consolidations of Cimino, et al. v.
 Raymark, et al. (U.S.D.C.
 TX); Abate, et al. v.
 ACandS, et al. (Baltimore); and In re Asbestos Personal Injury Cases (Mississippi).

-In 2002, Ron once again advanced cutting-edge litigation as lead counsel for the 9/11 Families United to Bankrupt Terrorism with a lawsuit filed by more than 6,500 family members, survivors and those who lost their lives in the Sept.
-11, 2001, terrorist attacks.
+In 2002, Ron once again advanced cutting-edge litigation as lead counsel for In re Terrorist Attacks on September 11, 2001, MDL #1570, a lawsuit filed by more than 6,500 family members, survivors and those who lost their lives.
 The suit seeks justice and ultimately bankruptcy for al Qaeda’s financiers, including many individuals, banks, corporations and charities that provided resources and monetary aid.
-He also served as lead counsel in numerous individual aviation security liability and damages cases under In re September 11 Litigation filed against the aviation and aviation security industries by victims’ families devastated by the security failures of 9/11.
+He also served as lead counsel in numerous individual aviation security liability and damages cases under the In re September 11 Litigation filed against the aviation and aviation security industries by victims’ families.

 Ron brought the landmark case of Oran Almog v.
 Arab Bank against the alleged financial sponsors of Hamas and other terrorist organizations in Israel and was a firm leader in the BP Deepwater Horizon litigation and claims efforts involving people and businesses in Gulf Coast communities suffering as a result of the oil spill.
 Two settlements were reached with BP, one of which is the largest civil class action settlement in U.S. history.